 Contrary to popular and backward thinking, such restrictive laws do not reduce abortion rates, rather they force women to take drastic and often life-threatening choices to end the pregnancy.
 During 2010–2014 period, an estimated 8.2 million induced abortions occurred each year in Africa.
 This number represented an increase from 4.6 million annually during 1990–1994, mainly because of an increase in the number of women of reproductive age.
 An estimated 93% of women of reproductive age in Africa live in countries with restrictive abortion laws according to Guttmacher Institute.
 And this correlates with Africa having the highest number of abortion-related deaths.
 In 2014, at least 9% of maternal deaths (or 16,000 deaths) in Africa were from unsafe abortion.

-Exceptions for women to have access to abortion in restrictive cases such as rape and forced marriage sends a message that women and girls’ bodies need to be violated for them to access a service they are entitled to in the first place.
+Exceptions for women to have access to abortion only in restrictive cases such as rape and forced marriage sends a message that women and girls’ bodies need to be violated for them to access a service they are entitled to in the first place.
 It is unfortunate that today, state machinery driven by conservative politicians, both female and male, continue to use cultural and religious propaganda to deny women and girls their rights.

 The truth is abortion is not a sensitive or controversial topic as it is widely believed, rather the policing of women and girls bodies is what is widely accepted as a norm.